Soludo: APGA hails INEC, says you’ve done the needful

 By Chris Ochayi

-The All Progressives Grand Alliance, APGA, Thursday, commended the Independent National Electoral Commission, INEC, for publishing the name of Prof. Chukwuma Charles Soludo and Dr. Onyekachikwu Gilbert Ibezim as the governorship and deputy governorship candidates of the party respectively for the November 6, 2021 governorship election in Ananmbra State.
+ABUJA: The All Progressives Grand Alliance, APGA, yesterday, commended the Independent National Electoral Commission, INEC, for publishing the name of Prof. Chukwuma Charles Soludo and Dr. Onyekachikwu Gilbert Ibezim as the governorship and deputy governorship candidates of the party respectively for the November 6, 2021 governorship election in Anambra State.

 The APGA, which hailed the electoral empire for doing the needful in a statement issued Thursday night Abuja by its National Publicity Secretary, Barrister Tex Okechukwu, expressed joy that after several weeks of suspense and confusion INEC had brought some respite by obeying the Kano Court of Appeal judgment.